New York Paid Family Leave FAQ

 PFL offers job-protected, paid leave in the follow situations:

 - Bonding with a Child.
 A parent may take PFL during the first 12 months following the birth, adoption or fostering of a child.
-This includes children born, fostered or adopted in 2017 as long as the leave is taken within the first 12 months of the birth, adoption or fostering.
+This includes children born, fostered or adopted as long as the leave is taken within the first 12 months of the birth, adoption or fostering.

 - Family Care.
 If an employee’s family member has a serious health condition, the employee is eligible for PFL to take care of the family member.
 Family members include: spouses, domestic partners, children, parents, parents-in-law, grandparents and grandchildren.
 A serious health condition is one that involves inpatient care in a hospital, hospice or residential health care facility, or continuing treatment or supervision by a health care provider.